Christmas Day remains one of the most awaited days on the calendar world over.

-For the rest of the games, chess, Badminton, Swimming, Darts, motor rally, Table Tennis, Lawn Tennis, Hockey, Athletics, Woodball, Polo, kick boxing, handball Santa says keep up the spirit as the struggle continues.
+For the rest of the games, Table Tennis, Badminton, Swimming, Darts, motor rally, Lawn Tennis, Hockey, Athletics, Woodball, Polo, kick boxing, handball Santa says keep up the spirit as the struggle continues.

 Santa offers kick boxer Moses Golola a special personal gift – a fresh kit of gloves so that he perfects the act of boxing while kicking than to ‘cheat’ his opponents.

 To weightlifter, Ivan Byekwaso, Santa Claus has a 2 tonnes of maize and other cereals with food supplements to help the prized sportsman win more honours.

 Sports Reporters In Uganda:

 To the respective sports journalists (Both under USPA and those working independently), Santa has categorized their gifts.

 One group will share the wines and spirits pack (all those who work well after tasting that bitter stimulant).